jeteokeeffe/flatpak-sync/README.md

 ## Basic Usage

-After you've installed your flatpak applications and setup
+After you've installed flatpak on your distro
-1. Install your flatpak applications
+1. Install your flatpak applications, set some permissions
 2. Generate a flatpak sync configuration file `flatpak-sync generate`